 “Amazing donuts!
 So unique and fresh - they only have a limited number selections each day, you have to return to see some of their other selections.
 They are ALL amazing, we haven't had one we don't like!” – Yelper Theodore H.

-Located in the Fishers District, Rise'n Roll Bakery & Deli is an Amish style bakery specializing in preservative-free products such as donuts, cookies, pies, cinnamon rolls, breads, cheeses, and more.
+Located in the Fishers District, Rise'n Roll Bakery & Deli is an Amish-style bakery specializing in preservative-free products such as donuts, cookies, pies, cinnamon rolls, breads, cheeses, and more.
 Rise’n Roll’s history began in 2001 in Shipshewana, Indiana, when a young Amish couple began baking recipes handed down in the woman’s family for generations.
 The original bakery did not use any electricity, refrigeration, or modern technology.
-All of the mixing, sheeting, and prepping were done entirely by hand.
+All of the mixing, sheeting, and prepping was done entirely by hand.

 “The star of the show is their original Cinnamon Caramel Donut.
 Generally when it comes to donuts, I'm not a fan of cinnamon or caramel.
 I'M A FAN OF THIS DONUT!
 It seems to just melt in your mouth and even though they're huge, it feels like it would be all too easy to eat 3-4 of them.” – Yelper Matt B.